samhitapn/sWGS-HRD/README.md

-    TASK 2 : CREATES ALL THE JOB FILES NECESASRY FOR ICHORCNA RUNS USING THE BAM PATH FILES PROVIDED

-    These jobs use the hmm-utils and the ichorCNA tools to run the ichorCNA and generate results based on different parameters.
+    TASK 2 : CREATES ALL THE JOB FILES NECESASRY FOR ICHORCNA RUNS USING THE BAM PATH FILES PROVIDED These jobs use the hmm-utils and the ichorCNA tools to run the ichorCNA and generate results based on different parameters.
 These jobs additionally call the /ifs/data/research/projects/Samhita/srcFinal/ichorCNA.sh script to run ichorCNA.
 The main parameters to be noted are :
     1. The initial normal content, provided by the NORM parameter in the ichorCNA.sh : "c(0.2,0.35,0.5,0.6,0.7,0.8)"
     2. The initial ploidy status, provided by PLOIDY parameter in the ichorCNA.sh, multiple ichorCNA runs will be carried out.
 These changes are provided by the different <PLOIDY#> calls in the ichorCNA.sh file.

-    TASK 3: CREATES ALL THE JOB FILES NECESASRY FOR GENOTYPING THE SNPs USING THE BAM PATH FILES PROVIDED

-    These jobs first use samtools1.5 to split the genome into individual chromosomes and then for each chromosome, uses bcftools1.15 to genotype at the desired locations as provided in the common SNP file.
+    TASK 3: CREATES ALL THE JOB FILES NECESASRY FOR GENOTYPING THE SNPs USING THE BAM PATH FILES PROVIDED These jobs first use samtools1.5 to split the genome into individual chromosomes and then for each chromosome, uses bcftools1.15 to genotype at the desired locations as provided in the common SNP file.

 ### Run the HRD-Analysis
-Once all the above jobs are run and the results are in the desired folders, use the following to run the HRD-Analysis, update the values within <> as per definitions described in teh previous sections:
+Once all the above jobs are run and the results are in the desired folders, use the following to run the HRD-Analysis, update the values within <> as per definitions described in the previous sections:

     source activate /ifs/data/research/projects/ltg/software/miniconda3/envs/R.3.6.0/